kaustuvkanti/hindustani_raga_phrase_dataset/README.md

 [![DOI](https://zenodo.org/badge/39132186.svg)](https://zenodo.org/badge/latestdoi/39132186) [![License: CC BY-NC-SA 4.0](https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-ff69b4.svg)](http://creativecommons.org/licenses/by-nc-sa/4.0/) [![Build Status](https://travis-ci.org/MTG/otmm_makam_recognition_dataset.svg?branch=master)](https://travis-ci.org/MTG/otmm_makam_recognition_dataset)

-# OTMM Makam Recognition Dataset
+# Hindustani Raga Phrase Dataset

-This repository hosts the dataset designed to test makam recognition methodologies on Ottoman-Turkish makam music.
-It is composed of 50 recordings from each of the 20 most common makams in [CompMusic Project](http://compmusic.upf.edu/)'s [Dunya](http://dunya.compmusic.upf.edu/) Ottoman-Turkish Makam Music collection.
-Currently, the dataset is the largest makam recognition dataset.
+This repository hosts the dataset designed to test melodic phrase shape characterization methodologies on Hindustani raga music.
+It is composed of 12 recordings from ragas Deshkar and Bhupali in [CompMusic Project](http://compmusic.upf.edu/)'s [Dunya](http://dunya.compmusic.upf.edu/) Hindustani Music collection.

 Please cite the publication below, if you use this dataset in your work:

-> Karakurt, A., Şentürk S., & Serra X. (2016).
+> Ganguli, K.~K. (2019).
 [MORTY: A Toolbox for Mode Recognition and Tonic Identification](http://mtg.upf.edu/node/3538).
-3rd International Digital Libraries for Musicology Workshop.
-New York, USA
+PhD thesis, Indian Institute of Technology Bombay, Mumbai, India.

 The recordings are selected from commercial recordings carefully such that they cover diverse musical forms, vocal/instrumentation settings, and recording qualities (e.g. historical vs contemporary).
 Each recording in the dataset is identified by a 16-character long unique identifier called MBID, hosted in [MusicBrainz](http://musicbrainz.org).
 The makam and the tonic of each recording are annotated in the file [annotations.json](https://github.com/MTG/otmm_makam_recognition_dataset/blob/master/annotations.json).